laxitshahi/SWAV/README.md

 ### 1.1 Purpose

-**SWAV, is a software analysis tool which allows users to do the following:**
+**SWAV is a software analysis tool that allows users to do the following:**

-- Register new user and login
+- Register a new user and login
 - View data visualizations where users can manipulate the following parameters:
   1. Country
   2. Analysis Type